cosmosjeon/any-on/README.md

 #### Custom GitHub OAuth App (Optional)

-By default, Anyon uses Bloop AI's GitHub OAuth app for authentication.
+By default, Anyon uses Slit's GitHub OAuth app for authentication.
 To use your own GitHub app for self-hosting or custom branding:

 1. Create a GitHub OAuth App at [GitHub Developer Settings](https://github.com/settings/developers)
 2. Enable "Device Flow" in the app settings